FourierTransformer/tested/docs/unit-testing.md

 ## Skipping & Only tests

 For quick debugging purposes, there are `tested.skip` and `tested.only`.
 These allow you to quickly isolate testing when running selective tests a particular file.
-For things that are going to broken longer term, we're planning to add `expected_result`.
+For things that are going to broken longer term, you should set the `expected` option.

 `tested.skip`: